Personal Loan Brokers In Canada: Costs, Pros & How To Choose

 • Multiple Offers: With a single application, your personal loan broker can offer you multiple loan offers from different lenders that you can choose from.

 • Works With Any Credit: Whether you have bad credit or good credit, a personal loan broker can help connect you with a lender who is willing to lend to you.
 That said, you can qualify for the best rates with a good credit score.
-As such, it’s best to check your credit score before working with a loan broker.
+As such, it’s best to know the credit score needed for a personal loan before working with a loan broker.

 Cons